2,458 texts in Legends of the Jews (Ginzberg)

 Job, after weathering unimaginable trials, sensed his time was near.
 He called his ten children, gathered them close, and recounted the incredible story of his life – a life marked...

-The stories we tell about the end of life can be incredibly powerful, revealing deep truths about faith, suffering, and acceptance.
-Let's turn to the final moments of Job, that ico...
+The stories we tell about the end of life can be incredibly powerful, revealing deep truths about faith, suffering, and acceptance. the tradition turns to the final moments of Job,...

-To cling to what we love, even in death.
-We see this powerful emotion reflected in the stories of our ancestors, particularly in the reaction to the death of righteous individuals....
+Legends of the Jews turns to Job and the Heavenly Realms.
+We see this powerful emotion reflected in the stories of our ancestors, particularly in the reaction to the death of right...

 Pharaoh, wasn't just a generic bad guy.
 According to tradition, he had a dream.
 A rather unsettling one.
 In this dream, all of Egypt was balanced on scales, and a single, solitary ...